Vine King Thomas Sanders Wins 1st-Ever YouTube Honor At 9th Annual Shorty Awards

 “These winners were chosen by over 5 million votes and the Real-Time Academy.”

-Sanders previously won Viner of The Year back in 2015 at the Shorty Awards and accepted his award from actress Victoria Justice (Nickelodeon’s VicTORIous).
+Sanders previously snagged Viner of The Year in 2015 at that year’s Shorty Awards, and gave a heartwarming speech that can be viewed below.

-Along with Sanders, several other major players in the online world were announced as being early 2017 Shorty Awards winners, including Tyler Oakley for Best Webseries, and actor Gaten Matarazzo from Netflix’s Stranger Things as Best Actor.
+Along with Sanders, several other major players in the online world were announced as being early 2017 Shorty Awards winners, including Tyler Oakley for Best Webseries, and actor Gaten Matarazzo from Netflix’s Stranger Things, as Best Actor.

-The full list of known 2017 Shorty Awards winners can be seen below.
+Read on for the current list of known 2017 Shorty Awards winners:

 Best Actor: